indiana-university/rivet-react/src/components/Table/Table.md

 ### Default Table

 Default tables in Rivet come with styled headers and bottom borders on row to help with readability.
+This can be used along with the `compact` and `cells` booleans.

 ```jsx
 <Table>